mayur737/cherise_task/README.md

 Setup the project in you local environment

 step2:
-create necesary tables in postgre sql
+create necessary tables in postgre sql
 CREATE DATABASE studentdb;

 \c studentdb